fstrozzi/bioruby-pipengine/README.md

 The **-d** parameter lets you create the runnable shell scripts without submitting them to PBS.
 Use it often to check that the pipeline that will be executed is correct and it is doing what you thought.

-Use it also to learn how the placeholders works, especially the dependency placeholders (i.e. <mapping/sample>) and to cross-check that all the placeholders in the pipeline command lines were substituted correctly before submitting the jobs.
+Use it also to learn how the placeholders works, especially the dependency placeholders (e.g. ```<mapping/sample>```) and to cross-check that all the placeholders in the pipeline command lines were substituted correctly before submitting the jobs.

 Local output folder
 -------------------